This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 - Coarsely chop and seed the jalapeños into a food processor.
 I keep the seeds intact of two peppers for heat.
 Add chopped onion, cilantro leaves, whole cranberries, salt, sugar, and lemon juice.
-Don't worry about nicely chopping or dicing – the food processor will do it for you.3 jalapeños (seeded for less heat), 1 bunch green onions (whites and light greens only), 1 bunch cilantro (leaves stripped from stems), 1 12-oz package fresh cranberries, 2 tsp salt (more to taste), 1 tsp sugar, 2 lemons
+Don't worry about nicely chopping or dicing – the food processor will do it for you.3 jalapeños (seeded for less heat), 1 bunch green onions (whites and light greens only), 1 bunch cilantro (leaves stripped from stems), 1 12-oz package fresh cranberries, 2 tsp kosher salt (more to taste), 1 tsp granulated sugar, 2 lemons

 - Pulse 5-6 times to incorporate.
 Scrape down sides of the processor and continue to pulse to achieve a good texture.
 I like this to be a little more coarse than a normal tomato salsa, about 5-7 more pulses.
 Spoon into a serving dish and enjoy!